Workshop in Methods (WIM)

 The Workshop in Methods (WIM) was created in 2009 with the mission of providing introductory education and training in sophisticated research methods to graduate students and faculty in the social sciences at Indiana University.
 Our goal is to supplement statistics and methods courses across the Bloomington campus with topical workshops led by leading methodological scholars from IU and across the United States.

 WIM is currently directed by Stephen Benard, working with the WIM advisory committee and the Social Science Research Commons.
 The initial idea for WIM began with Scott Long, who discussed his vision with Dr. William Alex Pridemore.
 Pridemore created WIM and directed the series until 2013.

-If you would like to receive updates from WIM – including announcements of upcoming presentations – you can join our mailing list by sending an email to email@example.com.
+If you would like to receive updates from WIM – including announcements of upcoming presentations – you can request to join our mailing list by sending an email to email@example.com.

 2-4pm, Social Science Research Commons Grand Hall (Woodburn Hall 200)

 Qualtrics (qualtrics.com) is a software package for collecting survey data that has been widely adopted by leading research universities and major corporations.
 Many IU departments and centers currently use Qualtrics, with more and more discovering the software’s usefulness each year.
 This hands-on workshop is directed toward current users who have a basic knowledge of Qualtrics and wish to learn about more advanced features.